 The Sport Open Earbuds were the first to try something entirely new for the wireless earbuds market.
 Instead of placing an earbud inside your ear, or pressed up against your ear canal, they perch on top of your ears, with a portion of the C-shaped device wrapped around the back of your ears.
 The design has one major strength: it lets you hear the outside world as clearly as you do when not wearing any earbuds at all.

 It also has some drawbacks.
 The earhook style can sometimes interfere with glasses, and in most outdoor situations, where the earbuds are primarily intended to be worn, external sounds often overpower the audio coming from the earbuds.
 The earbuds also needed to be charged via a proprietary cradle, and their carrying case was just that — a way to protect the earbuds — but it lacked its own battery for on-the-go recharging.

 Bose hasn’t given up on the concept entirely.
 It continues to sell its line of Bose Frames — glasses with the same style of speaker embedded in their limbs — though it’s hard to say how much demand there is for such a product.

 Bose’s abandonment of the open earbud space comes at a curious time.
 After the Sport Open Earbuds debuted, Bose effectively had a monopoly on the concept.
-But in recent months, competitors have shown up, like theand the from newcomer, Oladance.
+But in recent months, competitors have shown up, like the Cleer Audio Arc and the Wearable Stereo from newcomer, Oladance.

 We put these two new open earbud models in a three-way shootout with the Bose Sport Open, and found the Oladance Wearable Stereo superior to the Bose and Cleer models in a variety of areas including sound quality, comfort, and battery life.